joansalasoler/vpype-gscrib/docs/machine-modes.md

 # Machine Components for G-code Generation

-Vpype-Mecode allows users to configure the machine operation by combining different **renderer components**, or modes.
+Vpype-Gscrib allows users to configure the machine operation by combining different **renderer components**, or modes.
 These modes control essential aspects of machine behavior, including the bed, coolant, fan, toolhead movement, tool changes, and tool operations.